Gavin Hurley

 Gavin Hurley (b.
 1973) a full-time artist based in Auckland, graduated from Elam School of Fine Arts, University of Auckland, in 1998, with a Bachelor of Fine Arts in painting.
 Since then he has exhibited nationally and internationally in private galleries as well as public art institutions.
 Recent solo exhibitions include: Neatness / Diasarray (Melanie Roger Gallery, 2016), Meet (Melanie Roger Gallery, 2015), Switch Board Room (Melanie Roger Gallery, 2014), Memexograph (Melanie Roger Gallery, 2013), Boy with ......'s Beard (Corbans Estate Arts Centre, 2013), Whatisface (Melanie Roger Gallery, 2012) Endurance (Crane Brothers, Auckland and Wellington, 2011 - a Melanie Roger Gallery project) and Baad/Good Grammar, (Anna Bibby Gallery, Auckland, 2010).
 He has also exhibited in public institutions within curated exhibitions such as: Bad Hair Day (Christchurch Art Gallery, 2017), Rumours (Franklin Arts Centre, 2016), Tranquility Disturb'd (National Portrait Galelry, 2015), Soft Cut (Waikato University, 2012), About Face: Aspects of Portraiture (Papakura Art Gallery, Papakura, 2011), Pakeha Now, (The Suter, Te Aratoi o Whatu, Nelson, 2007) and Mixed-Up Childhood curated by Robert Leonard.
 (Auckland Art Gallery, 2005).
 Hurley has collaborated with artists such as Martin Poppelwell and Sam Mitchell and has also been featured in recent publications such as Warwick Brown’s Seen this century: 100 contemporary New Zealand Artists: A Collector’s Guide (2009), New Zealand Portraits (2008) and the catalogue Mixed Up Childhood (2005).
 Hurley has also published a number of artist books.
 He has works held in public and private collections throughout New Zealand, Australia and Europe including the Christchurch Art Gallery and the Wallace Trust Collection.

-Gavin Hurley will exhibit new work as a solo exhibition in August 2023.
+Gavin Hurley will exhibit new work at Melanie Roger Gallery as part of a group exhibition in late August 2024.

 [1] James Robertson, “Generals and Particulars” in Gavin Hurley: Salty Yarns of the Sea, Anna Bibby Gallery: Auckland, 2006.